- Download our Moving to South Korea Guide (PDF)

 Vehicles can be hired from any number of international car hire companies, which have offices at the airports and in cities.
-Foreigners can also buy new or used cars as long as they are in possession of an Alien Registration Card (ARC).
+Foreigners can also buy new or used cars as long as they're in possession of an Alien Registration Card (ARC).
 Newly purchased cars need to be registered within 15 days.
 Buying a car is a popular option for expats with children or those living in the country long term.

 Those in possession of an ARC can also exchange their driving licence for a Korean one if their home country recognises South Korean licences.
 Their licence is returned to them when they leave the country.

 Air travel in South Korea

 Although it's possible to travel from one end of the country to the other by road or rail in a few hours, there are domestic flights between cities on South Korea’s two main airlines, Korean Air and Asiana, as well as low-cost airlines Jeju Air and T'way Airlines.

 It is also possible to catch a ferry to the island of Jeju in the south, but much easier to fly.
 There are commuter flights between Seoul and Busan, and travelling on these flights with low-cost airlines is often cheaper than travelling by express train.